 Issue: Demand for cannabis is increasing dramatically.
-More than half of U.S. states have legalized some form of medical or recreational marijuana, and the demand for cannabis is increasing dramatically.
+Thirty-eight states and the District of Columbia (D.C.) have legalized some form of medical marijuana.
+Recreational marijuana is legal in 19 states and D.C.
 The division between state and federal status makes it difficult for businesses to receive inclusive, affordable coverage and often leaves policyholders with restrictive plans.

-Background: Conflicting state and federal laws, emerging standardization of business practices and rapidly evolving regulations have largely discouraged insurers from participating in this market.
-Cannabis is an illegal substance under the Controlled Substances Act (CSA), which classifies it as a Schedule I drug and is stated "to have no currently accepted medical use in treatment in the United States".
-A provision in the 2018 Farm Bill removed hemp from the list of Schedule 1 controlled substances.
+Background on federal law and marijuana: Conflicting state and federal laws, emerging standardization of business practices, and rapidly evolving regulations have largely discouraged insurers from participating in this market.
+Cannabis is an illegal substance under the Controlled Substances Act (CSA), which classifies it as a Schedule I drug and is stated "to have no currently accepted medical use in treatment in the United States."
+(However, an announcement on Oct.
+6, 2022 by President Biden indicated the classification of marijuana as a Schedule I drug will be reevaluated by the Secretary of Health and Human Services and the Attorney General.)
+A provision in the 2018 Farm Bill removed hemp from the list of Schedule I controlled substances.
 As such, the U.S. Drug Enforcement Administration (DEA) will not consider hemp-derived cannabinoid (CBD) a controlled substance subject to the CSA.

 However, cannabis and CBD (regardless of whether its sourced from cannabis or hemp) is subject to Federal Drug Administration (FDA) approval under the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 The FDA has not approved a cannabis drug.
 It has, however, approved CBD medicines for the treatment of epilepsy.
 Federal law currently prohibits CBD from being added to any food or drink product.
 On July 22, 2019, the FDA issued formal letters determining that certain CBD products were sold in violation of the FD&C Act.